-The Forest Path Project—a year-long endeavor to clean up 2.5 miles of trails for the public—will soon be
+The Forest Path Project—a year-long endeavor to clean up 2.5 miles of trails for the public—will soon be completed.

 Parks and Recreation Director Steven Carvalho said a grand opening and naming event of the trails will take place on Saturday, June 11, at the site on Plain Street.
 The event coincides with the unveiling of a brand new dog park.